Jörn Wunderlich

 Heinz Adolf Jörn Wunderlich (born 16 January 1960 in Gladbeck) is a German politician for the Die Linke.

 He studied jurisprudence in Berlin and Göttingen.
 Since 2005 he is a member of the Bundestag.

+Biography

+After graduating from high school in Aurich in 1978, Wunderlich studied law in Berlin and Göttingen, graduating in 1987 with the first state law examination.
+After completing his legal clerkship, he passed the second state examination in 1991.
+He then started as a public prosecutor at Chemnitz Regional Court and moved to Chemnitz Local Court as a judge in 1993.